Policy: Higher degree by research - examinations

 - The award of a Higher Degree by Research is granted only following an independent assessment of the quality of the research thesis.
 The assessment is undertaken by expert examiners with international standing in disciplines relevant to the thesis.

-- Appropriate conflict of interest declarations and, if appropriate, actions, are undertaken to ensure that professional and personal relationships between examiners and either a student or their supervisors, or relationships between examiners and the University, do not impact on the independence of the assessment.
+- Appropriate conflict of interest declarations and, if appropriate, actions, are undertaken to ensure that professional and personal relationships between examiners and either a candidate or their supervisors, or relationships between examiners and the University, do not impact on the independence of the assessment.

 - Conflicts between recommendations by examiners are resolved appropriately with a focus on equitable practice between individual cases.